grafana/agent/docs/sources/flow/reference/components/discovery.serverset.md

 The configuration below will connect to one of the Zookeeper servers (either `zk1`, `zk2`, or `zk3`) and discover JSON Serversets at paths `/path/to/znode1` and `/path/to/znode2`.
-The discovered targets will be scraped by the `prometheus.scrape.default` component and forwarded to the `prometheus.remote_write.default` component, which will send the samples to specified remote_write URL.
+The discovered targets are scraped by the `prometheus.scrape.default` component and forwarded to the `prometheus.remote_write.default` component, which will send the samples to specified remote_write URL.